schustudios/schustudios.github.io/_posts/2015-01-16-blog-setup.markdown

 Basic Jekyll Configurations
 ------------

-Now that I have my pretty new domain setup for my blog, I can update the Jekyll settings to use that domain.
+Now that I have my pretty, new domain setup for my blog, I can update the Jekyll settings to use that domain.

-It's time to update `_config.yml`, found in the root of my repository.
+It's time to open `_config.yml`, found in the root of my repository.
 I went ahead and updated the default settings on this page to give the site a little more information about me, like my name, email, twitter, etc.

 I changed the URL to "http://schustudios.com".
 I also added the permalink settings.
 I didn't really like the default permalink setting for the blog posts, which is normaly something like "/category/otherCategory/2015/01/16/myTitle.html".
 It is too long for my tastes.
 I wanted something short, and concise, like "/blog/myTitle".
 To get that path, set `permalink: /blog/:title`.